jemus42/attrakttv/README.md

 Since this thing requires API keys for both <https://trakt.tv> and
 <https://fanart.tv>, you’ll need to create accounts and get credentials
 for those first.
-Then plug them into `attrakttv.env-sample` and save the file as `attrakttv.env`.
+Copy the file via `cp attrakttv.env-sample attrakttv.env` and plug in your values.

 Next you’ll need to create a `{httr}` OAuth2 token.
 The easiest way is to call some function from `{tRakt}` that uses the trakt.tv API